3 Fun Letter M activities for homeschoolers!

-Our preschool “curriculum” was super simple and followed the “Letter of the Week” format.
 For the letter “M” we did activities that related to marshmallows and moose.
 At ages 3 and 5, we spent about 30 minutes to an hour each day doing these formal sit down activities and crafts.
 The girls spend a lot of time playing together.
-We also read books, walk the dogs, and spend time with our homeschool group.
+We also read books, went for walks, played at the park, and spend time with our homeschool group.

 Letter M Activities for Preschool